staceyJayneLewis/holiday-hotspots/README.md

 - [GitHub Pages](https://pages.github.com) used for hosting the deployed front-end site.
 - [Gitpod](https://gitpod.io) used as a cloud-based IDE for development.
 - [Bootstrap](https://getbootstrap.com) used as the front-end CSS framework for modern responsiveness and pre-built components.
+- [Miro](https://miro.com) used to help create flow charts for the read me.

 ## Testing